 Calculator Guidance for the 2015-2016 Ohio State Tests

-Calculators are important instructional tools that are allowable - but not required - for students to use while taking state tests.
+Calculators are important instructional tools that are allowable - but not required - for students in grades 6-12 to use while taking state tests.
 For students taking the computer-based tests, a calculator will be provided in the technology platform for the test.
 Students may use handheld calculators for either the computer-based or paper-based test formats and schools may permit them to bring their own handheld devices for test purposes.

 Calculator guidance was originally posted in early September 2015 so districts would have guidance on handheld calculator usage.
 With the 2.0 update these documents added a link to the Student Practice Resources - Mathematics on the Ohio's State Test Portal so districts can begin practicing with an online calculator identical to the one students will use during online testing.